Vresse-sur-Semois The Little Switzerland of Namur

 Small village housing an internationally renowned treasure of sacred art.

-Symbolist masterpiece of 1892 in Saint Anne's Church, having traveled in exhibitions to Paris, Tokyo and Brussels.
+Symbolist masterpiece from 1892 in the Sainte-Anne church, which has traveled to exhibitions in Paris, Tokyo and Brussels.

 Legends, Folklore and Oral Traditions

-The Ardennes is a land of legends, and Vresse-sur-Semois is no exception.
-Folklore here is not just a memory, it is inscribed in toponymy and rituals.
+The Belgian Ardennes are a land of legends, and Vresse-sur-Semois is no exception.
+Folklore here is not just a memory; it is inscribed in the toponymy and rituals.

-🌉 The Saint-Lambert Bridge and the Rivalry of Saints
+🌉 The Saint-Lambert Bridge and the Rivalry of the Saints

-The Saint-Lambert Bridge in Vresse, built of stone in 1774, is an emblematic monument with its three irregular arches and singular narrowness.
+The Saint-Lambert Bridge in Vresse, built in stone in 1774, is an emblematic monument with its three irregular arches and its singular narrowness.

 The Legend

-Saint Lambert, patron of Vresse, supposedly deliberately built the bridge too narrow to prevent his neighbor and rival, Saint Agatha (patroness of Laforêt), from coming to preach on his lands with her carriage.
+Saint Lambert, patron of Vresse, is said to have deliberately built the bridge too narrow to prevent his neighbor and rival, Saint Agatha (patron of Laforêt), from coming to preach on his lands with her carriage.

-This legend humorously crystallizes the ancient rivalries between the two villages.
+This legend humorously crystallizes the ancient parish rivalries between the two villages.

 🧙 The Nutons and the Little People

-The Nutons, small cave dwarfs endowed with magical powers and great craftsmanship, are omnipresent in the local imagination.
+The Nutons, little cave dwarves endowed with magic powers and great artisanal know-how, are omnipresent in the local imagination.

 Popular Beliefs